cybercongress/go-cyber/docs/run_validator.md

 Set keyring backend to [**pass manager**](https://github.com/cosmos/cosmos-sdk/blob/9cce836c08d14dc6836d07164dd964b2b7226f36/crypto/keyring/doc.go#L30):

-Pass utility uses GPG key to encrypt your keys (but again same GPG for all keys).
-To install and greate your GPG key it you must follow guides [here](https://www.passwordstore.org/) and another very detailed [guide](http://tuxlabs.com/?p=450).
-When you'll get your `pass` set configure `cyberdcli` to use it as keyring backend:
+Pass utility uses a GPG key to encrypt your keys (but again, it uses the same GPG for all the keys).
+To install and generate your GPG key you should follow [this guide](https://www.passwordstore.org/) or this very [detailed guide](http://tuxlabs.com/?p=450).
+When you'll get your `pass` set, configure `cyberdcli` to use it as a keyring backend:

 ```bash
 cyberdcli config keyring-backend pass